Retail apocalypse continues at department stores

 Simply put, retailers have to do a better job of offering products consumers want at affordable prices.

-But Anthony Karabus, CEO of consulting firm HRC Retail Advisory, said in a recent report that's easier said than done.
+But Antony Karabus, CEO of consulting firm HRC Retail Advisory, said in a recent report that's easier said than done.

 "Significant market share becoming available as a result of bankruptcies and store closures should have produced sales growth for traditional retailers -- but sadly this hasn't occurred," Karabus noted in his report.